dengking/discrete/docs/Data-structure/Tree/Search-tree/Red-black-tree/index.md

-## Properties
+### Properties

 In addition to the requirements imposed on a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) the following must be satisfied by a **red–black tree**:[[16\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-16)

-1. Each node is either red or black.
+1、Each node is either red or black.

-2. The root is black.
+2、The root is black.
 This rule is sometimes omitted（省略）.
 Since the root can always be changed from red to black, but not necessarily vice versa, this rule has little effect on analysis.

-3. All leaves (NIL) are **black**.
+3、All leaves (NIL) are **black**.

-4. If a node is red, then both its children are black.
+4、If a node is red, then both its children are black.

-5. Every [path](https://en.wikipedia.org/wiki/Path_(graph_theory)) from a given node to any of its descendant NIL nodes contains the same number of black nodes.
+5、Every [path](https://en.wikipedia.org/wiki/Path_(graph_theory)) from a given node to any of its descendant NIL nodes contains the same number of black nodes.

+> NOTE:
+>
-   ***SUMMARY*** : 需要注意的是不包含它自己
+> 需要注意的是不包含它自己